ngyaomin/MyBlog/README.md

  At the blog page

-  Show: show details of post
+  Show: show details of post, and also the comment.

   edit: allow you to edit a post

   destory: deletes the post, warning will be given

+  Comment

+    both email and comment body must be present